kubernetes/dashboard/docs/user/access-control/creating-sample-user.md

 Click the `Sign in` button and that's it.
 You are now logged in as an admin.

+**Note** Token login is ONLY allowed when the browser is accessing the UI over https.
+If your networking path to the UI is via http, the login will fail with an invalid token error.

 ![Overview](../../images/overview.png)

 ## Clean up and next steps